Quinn-HGB/Phraseology-Visualizer/ReadMe.md

 This is where the sheet data is structured and the graph is generated and drawn.
 The data is saved to sheetData using the getData function and is parsed with the Cycle class (see Cycle.js), then the data is displayed using the drawGraph function.

 ### Functions
-- anonymous ready function: binds the data getter followed by drawGraph function to the Draw button
+- on load, the program binds the data getter followed by drawGraph function to the Draw button
 - drawGraph: selects which graph type to draw based on the chartType selection.
 The functions for each type of graph are found in their respective files.

 # How to use (Visual Studio Code):